 Frequently asked questions for Losartan

-Yes, the use of Losartan can make you feel dizzy.
-This may occur when you suddenly get up from lying or sitting position.
+Q. Can I feel dizzy after taking Losartan?Yes, the use of Losartan can make you feel dizzy.
+This may occur when you suddenly get up from a lying or sitting position.
 To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.

-Losartan is used by many people for lowering blood pressure.
+Q. Is Losartan a good blood pressure medicine?Losartan is used by many people for reducing blood pressure levels.
 This medicine generally has very few side effects.
 In addition to lowering blood pressure, it also protects kidney function in high blood pressure patients having diabetes and impaired kidney function (diabetic nephropathy).
 It is also used to treat chronic heart failure when treatment with other medicines fails to prove effective.
-It also decreases the risk of stroke in patients who are hypertensive and have thicker left ventricle (heart chamber).
+It also helps to decrease the risk of stroke in patients who are hypertensive and have thicker left ventricle (heart chamber).

-No, Losartan does not cause weight gain.
-However, if your kidney function deteriorates, then your body may swell due to accumulation of water, causing weight gain.
-Call your doctor if you experience unexplained weight gain or swelling in your feet, ankles or hands.
+Q. Does Losartan cause weight gain?No, Losartan does not cause weight gain.
+However, if the medicine starts affecting your kidney function then your body may swell due to the accumulation of water, resulting in weight gain.
+Call your doctor if you experience unexplained weight gain or swelling in your feet, ankles, or hands.

-The blood pressure lowering effect of Losartan can be seen after about 6 hours of taking it and is maintained for 24 hours.
-You may take about 3-6 weeks to see the full benefits of this medicine.
+Q. How long does Losartan take to work?The blood pressure-lowering effect of Losartan can be seen after about 6 hours of taking it.
+The effect of the medicine lasts for about 24 hours.
+However, you may have to take the medicine for about 3-6 weeks to see the full benefits.

-Take Losartan exactly as per your doctor’s advice.
+Q. When and how should Losartan be taken?Take Losartan exactly as per your doctor’s advice.
 Losartan tablets are meant for oral intake.
 Swallow the tablet with water.
 You can take it with or without food.
 The dose will depend on the condition you are being treated for.
 It is recommended that you take your first dose before bedtime, as it can make you dizzy.
 After taking the first dose, you can take it at any time of the day but try to take it at the same time each day.

-Taking Losartan during the last 6 months of pregnancy can cause serious harm or even death of the unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
-Do not take Losartan if you are pregnant.
+Q. What is the most important information that I need to know about Losartan?Taking Losartan during the last 6 months of pregnancy can cause serious harm or even endanger the life of the unborn baby.
+Hence, it is important to inform the doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking Losartan, stop taking Losartan and call your doctor immediately.

-Long-term use of Losartan is generally considered to be safe.
+Q. What are the long-term side effects of Losartan?Long-term use of Losartan is generally considered to be safe.
 However, in some cases, long-term use of Losartan may adversely affect the functioning of the kidneys.
-Therefore, to keep a track of how well the kidneys are working, the doctor may prescribe regular blood tests.
+Therefore, the doctor may prescribe regular blood tests to keep a track of how well the kidneys are working.